magento/devdocs/guides/v2.0/howdoi/webapi/filter-response.md

 ### Simple fields and top-level objects with all fields

 The following example returns only the customer first name, last name, and the entire `billing_address` object from a specified order.
-Since the entire billing_address objectis returned, do not put brackets `[]` after the object name.
+Do not include brackets `[]` after an object name when you want to return all of the object's contents.

 `GET http:/<host>/rest/default/V1/orders/2?fields=billing_address,customer_firstname,customer_lastname`